We Created the Future of TV (and Movies)

 FLAW 1: PROMOTION

-EVERY MEDIA AND STREAMING COMPANY SQUANDERS HUNDREDS OF MILLIONS TO BILLIONS OF DOLLARS’ WORTH OF STOCKHOLDER ASSETS ON INEFFECTIVE PROMOTION THAT SABOTAGES TV SERIES.
-TV EXECUTIVES AGREE, SUPPORTED BY RESEARCH FROM THREE COMPANIES, WE KNOW HOW TO REVERSE THAT AND DRAMATICALLY INCREASE VIEWING LEVELS IN ALL DELIVERY SYSTEMS.
+EVERY MEDIA AND STREAMING COMPANY HAS SQUANDERED HUNDREDS OF MILLIONS TO BILLIONS OF DOLLARS’ WORTH OF STOCKHOLDER ASSETS A YEAR FOR MANY YEARS ON INEFFECTIVE PROMOTION THAT MINIMIZES VIEWERS AND WORD OF MOUTH.
+TV EXECUTIVES AGREED AND, SUPPORTED BY RESEARCH FROM THREE COMPANIES, WE CAN REVERSE THAT AND DRAMATICALLY INCREASE VIEWING LEVELS IN ALL DELIVERY SYSTEMS.

-Here are examples of post-premiere promotion from the past to now, only missing are clips that do the same thing.
-Imagine these shows debuted last week with, no matter the delivery system or genre, be it a sitcom, drama or reality show, the equivalent of a common, but low, rating of two, so they’re on the road to cancellation.
+To address this problem, we must differentiate between pre-premiere and post-premiere promotional strategies.
+To illustrate this point, let’s consider the following examples of post-premiere promotion from various eras, only missing are clips accomplishing the same thing.
+Imagine each show debuted last week, and this applies to all delivery systems and genres, be it a sitcom, drama or reality show, with the equivalent of a common broadcast rating of two, placing them on the path to cancellation.

 “Which sister will become a surrogate mother to Frankie?” – Sisters